MIDAS1901/Sunrise-Sunset-Animation/README.md

 # Instructions for Installation

-Make Sure that your OS has OpenGL Graphics installed.
-Navigate the terminal to the directory where you've downloaded the project.
+Make sure that your OS has OpenGL installed.
+Navigate your terminal to the directory where you've downloaded the project.
 Compile and execute the program using the following commands:

 `g++ sunrise_sunset.cpp -lGL -lGLU -lglut`